datamol-io/datamol/README.md

 - `dm`: top-level module that contains common functions.
 - `dm.assemble`: functions to assemble molecules from a list of fragments.
+- `dm.actions`: functions to edit molecules.
 - `dm.conformers`: generate and perform computation on conformers.
 - `dm.data`: get some common data (mainly for dev purposes).
 - `dm.fragment`: fragment molecules in a list of fragments.
+- `dm.reactions`: functions to work with reactions.
 - `dm.scaffold`: get representative scaffolds from a list of molecules.
 - `dm.viz`: 2D/3D visualization functions.